 When X360 14 comes to battery life, it has the same 66-watt hour battery as last year’s model.
 It achieved 11 hours and 36 minutes on the PC Mark 10 Modern Office battery test, whereas last year’s model managed 8 hours and 2 minutes on the same test, showing a nice improvement year over year.
 As far as video playback is concerned, it lasted for 9 hours and 48 minutes on that test, compared to 9 hours and 44 minutes from last year.
 However, where we are seeing a really good improvement is in everyday use, specifically on the Modern Office test, which provides a good simulation of typical battery usage.
 So overall, the battery performance has been pretty good.

-Overall, the HP Spectre x360 14 has many positive aspects, including the fantastic display, improved battery life, excellent input devices, and impressive camera quality.
-However, there are a few drawbacks to consider, such as the lack of a high refresh rate option, the RAM type, fingerprint smudges on the Nightfall black finish, and fan noise under heavy usage.
+The HP Spectre X360 14 offers many positives like its fantastic display, longer battery life, great input devices, and impressive camera.
+But there are also drawbacks such as the lack of a high refresh rate option, the RAM type, fingerprint smudges on the Nightfall black finish, and fan noise during heavy usage.

 Sleek design, high-quality display and capable performance make it a strong contender for professionals, content creators, and those seeking a premium computing experience.